bennpang/ISEA/Lab2b-2.md

 Basic Bash Script Created and Run
 ---
+I created a basic bash script inside a script file(.sh) the command echo tells the script to display the string "Hello World" inside the CLI once the script is run with ./

+The Script will run smoothly because of #!bin/bash which is known as a shebang that tell the operating system which program (interputer) to use to execut the text inside of the file.

 <img width="370" height="265" alt="image" src="https://github.com/user-attachments/assets/51472320-9811-4168-8148-8c2e06f73f6b" />

+Next I edited the file and change the output and it runs smoothly too!
+This tells how to echo function works.

 <img width="421" height="263" alt="image" src="https://github.com/user-attachments/assets/332c9844-fb68-4b84-885b-5c645500199e" />

+In this Change mode command I could also do chmod +rwx tell the system to add permission to read write and execute.

 <img width="328" height="104" alt="image" src="https://github.com/user-attachments/assets/075efe7b-7813-425f-aff2-8ee12dca1dd7" />